 The chart below shows the breakdown of course fees currently charged by UNT.

-*Fees based on information available as of March 2002 for fall 2002.
+*Fees based on information available as of December 1996 for spring 1997.

 Fees are subject to change.
 To hear the most current total instructional fee charges by course, call ASSIST at (940) 565-3701.

-International students applying to the University of North Texas Toulouse School of Graduate Studies must pay a $50* non-refundable admission application fee.
+All applicants to the University of North Texas' Toulouse School of Graduate Studies must pay a $25 (U.S. residents) or $50 (foreign students) non-refundable admission application fee.
 The fee must be paid in U.S. dollars.

 UNT provides for the payment of tuition and fees during the fall and spring semesters through the following alternatives: